nomad-coe/nomad/docs/howto/plugins/example_uploads.md

 2. Data retrieved online during app startup using `url`:

     If your example uploads are very large (>100MB), storing them in Git may become unpractical.
 In order to deal with larger uploads, they can be stored in a separate online service.
-To load such external resoruces, you can instead of path specify an `url` parameter of to activate online data retrieval.
-This will retrieve the large online file *once* upon the first app launch and then store it for later use:
+To load such external resources, you can specify a `url` parameter to activate online data retrieval.
+This will retrieve the large online file once upon the first app launch and then cache it for later use:

     ```python
     from nomad.config.models.plugins import ExampleUloadEntryPoint